-At the Meeting, the Shareholders will be asked to vote for the appointment of PricewaterhouseCoopers LLP, Chartered Accountants, of Calgary, Alberta as auditors of the Corporation to serve until the close of the next annual meeting of Shareholders, and to authorize the directors of the Corporation to fix the remuneration to be paid to the auditors.
-PricewaterhouseCoopers LLP were first appointed as auditors of the Corporation by the Board of Directors on January 26, 2007.
-See "Audit Committee Disclosure" for details of fees paid to the auditors for the fiscal years ended December 31, 2019 and December 31, 2020.
+At the Meeting, the Shareholders will be asked to vote for the appointment of Antares Professional Corporation, Chartered Professional Accountants, of Calgary, Alberta as auditors of the Corporation to serve until the close of the next annual meeting of Shareholders, and to authorize the directors of the Corporation to fix the remuneration to be paid to the auditors.
+Antares Professional Corporation was first appointed as auditors of the Corporation by resolution of the Board on November 29, 2021.
+Attached as Schedule "A" are the documents comprising the reporting package filed on SEDAR by the Corporation as required pursuant to National Instrument 51-102, section 4.11 (Change of Auditor).

-The resolution appointing auditors must be passed by a simple majority of the votes cast with respect to the resolution by Shareholders personally attending the virtual Meeting or by duly appointed proxy.
-Unless otherwise directed, it is the intention of the Management Nominee to vote proxies in the accompanying form IN FAVOUR of the appointment of PricewaterhouseCoopers LLP, Chartered Accountants, of #3100, 111 - 5th Avenue SW, Calgary, Alberta, T2P 5L3, as auditors of the Corporation to hold office until the next annual meeting of Shareholders, or until their successor is appointed, and to authorize the directors to fix the remuneration to be paid to the auditors.
+The resolution appointing auditors must be passed by a simple majority of the votes cast with respect to the resolution by Shareholders personally attending the Meeting or by duly appointed proxy.
+Unless otherwise directed, it is the intention of the Management Nominee to vote proxies in the accompanying form IN FAVOUR of the appointment of Antares Professional Corporation, Chartered Professional Accountants, of Suite 400, 906 12 Avenue SW, Calgary, Alberta, T2R 1K7, as auditors of the Corporation to hold office until the next annual meeting of Shareholders, or until their successor is appointed, and to authorize the directors to fix the remuneration to be paid to the auditors.